-After the birth of my third child, I realized my previous marathon training plan would no longer be possible.
+After the birth of my third child, I realized my previous six day per week marathon training plan would no longer be possible.
 We simply had too much going on to spare that kind of time for running.

 I decided that all hope was not lost though, I would change my plan and see if I could get more efficient and take another shot at running a 2:37 marathon.

-Here is how I adjusted my previous plan (If you haven’t read that yet – you might want to start there: here is the link)
+Below are the changes I made to adjusted my previous plan – if you haven’t read that plan yet – you might want to start there: here is the link.